Grilled Tilapia with Pineapple Salsa for 2

 - Combine oil and remaining lime juice; drizzle over fillets.
 Sprinkle with pepper and remaining salt.

-- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill fish, covered, over medium heat or broil 4 in. from the heat for 3-4 minutes on each side or until fish flakes easily with a fork.
+- On a greased grill rack, grill fish, covered, over medium heat or broil 4 in. from the heat for 3-4 minutes on each side or until fish flakes easily with a fork.
 Serve with salsa.
-Yield: 2 servings (1/2 cup salsa).

-Originally published as Grilled Tilapia with Pineapple Salsa for 2 in Taste of Home
+Originally published as Grilled Tilapia with Pineapple Chutney in Taste of Home June/July 2009